Insurance Broker - You Total Peace Of Mind

 Selling various products to new and existing clients;

 Determining the most suitable policy for each client;

 Defining the details of the policy to the clients; and

-Evaluating and assessing new clients' risks when selling a health or life insurance:
+Evaluating and assessing new clients' risks when selling property, health or life insurance:

 Examining their background;